 Here’s the point.
-If you are in a leadership role (for example, a crew lead, foreman, supervisor, manager, boss, director), then you absolutely, positively have to consider the physical environment of the workspace where your employees work and live.
+If you are in a leadership role (for example, a crew leader, foreman, supervisor, manager, boss, director), then you absolutely, positively have to consider the physical environment of the workspace where your employees work and live.
 The physical space has a huge impact on morale, attitude, productivity, and customer service.
 It is your team’s home away from home.
 Here are five things that your physical workspace must be:

 1. It must be comfortable.